awesome-it-ternopil/scala-meetings/Tasks/JavaTask/README.md

 # Task
 ===========

-Using this play template create cliean application which send some GET query to the server and get info on the screen.
+Using this play template create/fix application which send some GET query to the server and get info on the screen.

 server address: 127.0.0.1/task/info